 4. Substance-Free Community Events

-Organize alternative events and activities during the holiday season that are substance-free.
+Organize substance-free alternative events and activities during the holiday season.
 Providing enjoyable and inclusive spaces can reduce the temptation or pressure to use substances.

 5. Partnerships with Local Organizations

 Collaborate with healthcare providers, addiction treatment centers, and non-profits to extend resources and support.
-These partnerships can help address gaps in services and provide comprehensive care for individuals in need.
+These partnerships can help address service gaps and provide comprehensive care for individuals in need.

 6. Establish Safe Spaces